peteash10/bunminster.uk/pages/joy_obit.md

 ![](../images/joy_obit_9.jpg)

-this is the day she became a snow queen, diving and bounding through the snow, stopping to check for hidden greens and racing the other two down the long garden.
+This is the day she became a snow queen, diving and bounding through the snow, stopping to check for hidden greens and racing the other two down the long garden.
 Who knows what capacity for joy rabbits have but in the two years we had Joy, she lived up to her name -there were a whole lot of high speed runs, binkies and snow jumping to go with all the licking and snuggling.
 She was usually first to explore and quite fearless but she also had a lot of mad moments when those crazy rabbit hormones took hold.
 Go JoyJoy!
 Binky free little one. ❤️🌈🐰

 ***